Kristine Quinby M.Ed., LBS, BCBA – Founder, President & CEO

 Kristine Quinby founded Potential Inc. in 2006.
 She is a Board-Certified Behavior Analyst with certification in Pennsylvania for elementary education and special education, and in New Jersey for elementary education.
 She has worked with individuals with special needs as a Case Manager, Unit Supervisor in a Residential Treatment Facility, Therapeutic Support Staff, Teacher, and Classroom Aid.

-She has also participated in the Pennsylvania Autism Task Force, Community Connections for All Children, and the Bucks County Autism Task Force.
+She has previously participated in the Pennsylvania Autism Task Force, Community Connections for All Children, and the Bucks County Autism Task Force.
 Kristine earned a Master’s degree in Special Education from Penn State University and a Bachelor’s degree in Elementary Education and Psychology from Rider University.
 She additionally earned a Special Education Certification, Masters Level from Holy Family University.

 Monica Darling – Board Chair